-Open-cell or closed-cell foam shall have a finished thickness $\geq$ 5.5 in. or 1.5 in., respectively, to qualify as an air barrier unless the manufacturer indicates otherwise.
+Open-cell or closed-cell foam shall have a finished thickness \geq 5.5 in. or 1.5 in., respectively, to qualify as an air barrier unless the manufacturer indicates otherwise.

-If flexible air barriers such as house wrap are used, they shall be fully sealed at all seams and edges and supported using fasteners with caps or heads $\geq$ 1 in. diameter unless otherwise indicated by the manufacturer.
+If flexible air barriers such as house wrap are used, they shall be fully sealed at all seams and edges and supported using fasteners with caps or heads \geq 1 in. diameter unless otherwise indicated by the manufacturer.
 Flexible air barriers shall not be made of kraft paper, paper-based products, or other materials that are easily torn.
-If polyethylene is used, its thickness shall be $\geq$ 6 mil.
+If polyethylene is used, its thickness shall be \geq 6 mil.

 - 12. All insulated ceiling surfaces, regardless of slope (e.g., cathedral ceilings, tray ceilings, conditioned attic roof decks, flat ceilings, sloped ceilings), must meet the requirements for ceilings, unless the ceiling is adiabatic. - 13.
 All insulated vertical surfaces are considered walls (e.g., above and below grade exterior walls, knee walls) and must meet the air barrier requirements for walls.
 The following exceptions apply: air barriers recommended, but not required, in adiabatic walls; and, in Climate Zones 4 through 8, an air barrier at the interior vertical surface of insulation is recommended but not required in basement walls or crawlspace walls.
 For the purpose of these exceptions, a basement or crawlspace is a space for which ≥ 40% of the total gross wall area is below-grade. - 14.
 EPA highly recommends, but does not require, an air barrier at the interior vertical surface of floor insulation in Climate Zones 4-8. - 15.
 Examples of supports necessary for permanent contact include staves for batt insulation or netting for blown-in insulation.
 Alternatively, supports are not required if batts fill the full depth of the floor cavity, even when compression occurs due to excess insulation, as long as the R-value of the batts has been appropriately assessed based on manufacturer guidance and the only defect preventing the insulation from achieving the required installation grade is the compression caused by the excess insulation. - 16.
 Alternatively, an air barrier is permitted to be installed at the exterior horizontal surface of the floor insulation if the insulation is installed in contact with this air barrier, the exterior vertical surfaces of the floor cavity are also insulated, and air barriers are included at the exterior vertical surfaces of this insulation. - 17.
 The minimum designated R-values must be achieved regardless of the trade-offs determined using an equivalent U-factor or UA alternative calculation.
 Note that if the minimum designated values are used, then higher insulation values may be needed elsewhere to meet Item 1.2.
-Also, note that these requirements can be met by using any available strategy, such as a raised-heel truss, alternate framing that provides adequate space, and / or high-density insulation.

-ENERGY STAR Multifamily New Construction Version 1 / 1.1 / 1.2 (Rev.01)
+ENERGY STAR Multifamily New Construction Version 1 / 1.1 / 1.2 (Rev.02)